A guide to Christmas champagne pairing

-Françoise Peretti shares her top tips and we pick out some great bottles to try
+Françoise Peretti shares her top tips for the festive season and we pick out some great gifts to buy

 As the ultimate drink of celebration, champagne quite rightly goes hand in hand with the festive season.

 Whether you’re planning to buy one special bottle, or to treat your family and friends to a wonderful selection, there’s a style of champagne to choose for each moment of the big day.